sudosadhu/thoughts/career/python auto %wb scrap frlncr.md

 -   “I will automate your workflow with Python scripting” – ⭐ High demand, low delivery time
 -   “I will clean your data or create a report with Python” – ⭐ Popular with researchers and small companies
 -   “I will build a Telegram bot or API integration with Python” – ⭐ Trending AI use case
-# 🧾 Full Career Plan: Python Automation & Web Scraping Freelancer
+## 🧾  Python Automation & Web Scraping Freelancer
 ## 🎯 Goal:
-Bec**Python Automation & Web Scraping Freelancer** in 3–4 months, capable of earning through Upwork/Fiverr by building Python scripts that automate tasks, extract web data, or work with APIs.
 **
 ## 📅 Timeline Overview:
 | Month | Focus | Outcome |